christianeide/github-sidebar/README.md

 Do you often navigate between several repositories on GitHub?
 This Chrome Extension lets you bookmark repositories in a sidebar injected only on GitHub pages.
 The sidebar will let you navigate faster and give you better control over your most used repositories.

+The extension can be installed through the [Chrome Web Store](https://chrome.google.com/webstore/detail/github-sidebar/lblnbldblpeiikndppnekobccdocccho)

 **Features**

 - Easy to bookmark and navigate repositories